Indianapolis Medical Malpractice Attorneys

 Medical Malpractice in Indiana

-Medical malpractice cases are governed by the Indiana Medical Malpractice Act.
+Medical malpractice lawsuits are governed by the Indiana Medical Malpractice Act.
 The first step in a medical malpractice case is to submit a proposed complaint to the Indiana Department of Insurance.
 At that point, the IDOI sends the proposed complaint to the physician or healthcare facility and the appropriate insurance provider.
 The insurance company then hires defense counsel for the physician or healthcare facility.

 Then the parties select a neutral attorney to act as a panel chairperson.
 The panel chair then assists the parties in selecting a panel of physicians or other experts to serve as the medical review panel.